kathanjayshah/kathanjayshah/README.md

 ## 🎓 About Me

-I'm a Software Developer currently working at Opas Mobile, where I lead the development of Progressive Web Applications and focus on creating scalable, user-centric solutions.
+I'm a Software Developer currently working at Focus FS, where I lead the development of Progressive Web Applications and focus on creating scalable, user-centric solutions.
 I graduated with a Bachelor of Science in Computer Science and a minor in Applied Mathematics from Memorial University of Newfoundland, earning a cumulative GPA of 3.4/4.
 With a strong foundation in both front-end and back-end development, I am passionate about building impactful software that solves real-world problems.

 ## 💻 Technical Skills